MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/ui-extensions-image-analyzer.md

 ---
 title: Using the Image Analyser Extension | Microsoft Docs
-description: This extensions lets you analyse images of contact persons and items to find attributes, so you can quickly assign them in Dynamics 365.
+description: This extensions lets you analyse images of contact persons and items to find attributes, so you can quickly assign them in Finance and Operations, Business edition.
 documentationcenter:
 author: bholtorf
 ms.service: dynamics365-financials